astrowolf1/we-go-agane/README.md

 ### Latest Download: [v1.0](https://github.com/digilog-d/we-go-agane/releases)

 ## Instructions
-1. Download the .exe file
+1. Download the .exe file.
+Windows might say it's a virus.
+It's not a virus.
 2. Double click it
 3. Choose your options and hit ```Start```.
 The window will disappear, but it is running in the background.
 4. Make sure Minecraft is NOT in fullscreen mode